ashwin12377/flask-backend-app/README.md

 ## Cleaning Up

-To stop and remove the Docker containers, press `Ctrl+C` in the terminal where the containers are running, or use the following command:
+To stop and remove the Docker containers use the following command:

 ```bash
 docker-compose down
 ```

-## To run this two-tier application using  without docker-compose
+## To run this application using  without docker-compose (manually)

 - First create a docker image from Dockerfile
 ```bash